Tracking Capabilities for Safer Agents: From Capabilities to Safety Harnesses

 \bfparagraph{Capability library} The agent interacts with the host system exclusively through a capability library that enforces the principle of least privilege.
-We illustrate the design using the filesystem capability, which is representative of the pattern used for all capabilities in the framework.
+We illustrate the design using the file-system capability, which is representative of the pattern used for all capabilities in the framework.
+The entry point is \lstinline|requestFileSystem|: \begin{code} def requestFileSystem[T](root: String) (op: FileSystem^ => T)(using IOCapability): T \end{code}